- ADHD Symptoms in Children Slideshow Pictures

 In addition to the chemical differences among ADHD medications just described, there are differences in how long the effects of a dose of medication lasts and how they are taken.
 The length of time a dose of medication can last ranges from about two to four hours as with Ritalin, four to six hours as with Adderall or Dexedrine, 10-12 hours with Focalin-XR and Concerta, and up to 12-13 hours with Vyvanse.

 Ways of giving ADHD drugs have increased.
-While medications to treat this disorder used to come only in pill form, there is now the option of the Daytrana and Catapres topical patches for children, teenagers, or adults who have trouble swallowing.
-Just in the past year, Quillivant-XR (methylphenidate) and Methylin liquid, which are two liquid forms of stimulant medications, have received FDA approval to treat ADHD.
+While medications to treat this disorder used to come only in pill form, there is now the option of the methylphenidate patch (Daytrana) and Catapres topical patches for children, teenagers, or adults who have trouble swallowing.
+Methylphenidate (Quillivant-XR) and Methylin liquid are two liquid forms of stimulant medications and have received FDA approval to treat ADHD.

 Report Problems to the Food and Drug Administration